Introduction to Hbase Interview Questions And Answers

-At the time of deletion, command data is not physically deleted from file system instead make invisible by setting a marker.
-Physical deletion happens during a compaction
+At the time of deletion, command data is not physically deleted from the file system instead make invisible by setting a marker.
+Physical deletion happens during compaction.

-Column, Version, and Family Delete Markers are three different types of markers which mark deletion of a Column, Version of Column and Column Family respectively.
+Column, Version, and Family Delete Markers are three different markers that mark deletion of a Column, Version of Column and Column Family, respectively.

 9. Explain the difference between HBase and Hive.

 This is the advanced HBase Interview Question asked in an interview.
 HBase and Hive both are completely different Hadoop based technologies for data processing.
 Hive is a relational-like SQL compatible distributed storage framework while HBase is a NoSQL key-value store.
 Hive acts as an abstraction layer on top of Hadoop with SQL support.HBase data access pattern is very limited, with two primary operations-get and scan.
 HBase is ideal for real-time data processing where Hive is an ideal choice for batch data processing.